sdthornton/css-style-guide/README.md

 # FED CSS Style Guide
-*A generally agreed upon approach to css/scss for the Bespoke app*
+*A generally agreed upon approach to css/scss (originally composed for BespokeOffers.com)*

+> "Good code is its own best documentation." – Steve McConnell

 ## Table of Contents